PlasmaTrout/chattily/README.md

 After logging in to your mongo instance you should create a database for brightchat and a default user.
 This can be done with:

 ```
-use brightchat
+use chat
-db.addUser({ user: "brightchat", pwd: "brightchat", roles : [  "readWrite" ] })
+db.addUser({ user: "admin", pwd: "admin", roles : [  "readWrite" ] })
 ```

 This default setting can be found is settings.json if you need to change it

 ## Contribution
-BrightChat is designed to be a public research project for all folks that have access to git.bhn.net, however, in order to contribute you must first read the [CONTRIBUTE.md](http://git.bhn.net/rnd/brightchat/wikis/contribution-guidelines) and understand how to do so as this project is readonly.
+Chatti.ly was designed to be a public research project for all folks at Bright House Networks, however, in order to contribute you must first read the [CONTRIBUTE.md](https://github.com/gabereiser/chattily) and understand how to do so as this project is readonly.